carla-rebelo/portfolio/README.md

 # Hello!
+If you are here it means you already know me a little bit from my CV.
+If not, feel free to drop me a message on <a href="www.linkedin.com/in/carla--rebelo">LinkedIn</a>.
 This repository contains some of my recent projects, where I explore machine learning and improve my data analysis skills.
 All of the ML projects followed a CRISP-DM approach, being structured as such.
 If for some reason you are not able to preview the Jupyter Notebook on Github, please download it and open it using a code editor (for example VSCode).